-I am a senior lecturer at the Department of Musicology since 2016, and one of the three research directors of the node Early Modern Cultural History.
-My research interests are mainly connected with early modern music.
-I am currently engaged in a project on the Düben collection - one of the largest surviving music collections from this period.
-Since 2012 I am a member of the international research network Music-Cultural Exchange in Early Modern Europe, c.
-1550-1750.
+I am a senior lecturer at the Department of Musicology since 2016.
+2014-17 I worked within in a project on the Düben collection - one of the largest surviving music collections from this period.
+2012-18 I was a member of the international research network Music-Cultural Exchange in Early Modern Europe, c.
+1550-1750, and from 2018 I am working within a research project "French and Italian music in Northern Europe, ca. 1650-1730", together with Lars Berglund

 Also available at